- Gorseland Primary School

 'Pupils in the unit arrive with low levels of attainment.
 They make excellent progress within a year of joining the school.
 Progress in speaking and listening and in social and emotional development are particularly strong.'

-We need to recruit a Teaching Assistant (HLTA) who:
+We need to recruit a Teaching Assistant who:

 - Has knowledge and experience of SEND, including autism, communication difficulties and global developmental delay.
 The ability to use Makaton signing is desirable.

-- Has the ability to work as part of an existing team and lead them throughout the day.
+- Has the ability to work as part of a team, with a range of stakeholders.

 - Is flexible, enthusiastic, skilled and committed to working with children with SEN demonstrating kindness and patience.